 Tablet & Pod Dishwasher Detergents

-Tablets and pods are concentrated forms of powder or liquid detergent, condensed into a pre-measured, single-use form.
+Tablets and pods are concentrated forms of powder or liquid detergent condensed into a pre-measured, single-use form.
 Simply place the tablet or pod where you would pour powder or liquid detergent.
-At the right point in the wash cycle, it dissolves to clean dishes.
+It dissolves to clean dishes at the right point in the wash cycle.
 While this ease of use is one of the advantages of dishwasher tablets and pods, their biggest benefit is cleaning power.
-These products are able to combine bleach, cleaning enzymes and even rinse aid to optimize performance.
+These products can combine bleach, cleaning enzymes, and even rinse aid to optimize performance.

 While tablets and pods are certainly effective and easy to use, a few downsides exist:

 - Cost: Pods and tablets are often the most expensive detergent option.

 - Not always environmentally friendly: Some pod brands use plastic packaging that doesn’t break down easily.

 - Lack of flexibility: These pre-measured forms of detergent don’t offer any customization.
 This makes them less effective for heavily-soiled loads or too abrasive for more delicate dishware.

 Considering the above information, Sub-Zero generally recommends powder options as the best detergent for Cove dishwasher performance.
 However, selecting the right wash cycle and customizing your detergent amounts can further enhance cleaning power.

 Here’s how to customize your wash cycles and detergent for cleaner dishes:

 - Normal-heavy loads: Use 2 Tbsps of powdered detergent.
 Our dishwasher loading tips and the higher temperatures of the Sani Rinse or Extended Dry cycles can also improve cleaning for heavily-soiled loads.